JohannesSchreurs/threejs-boilerplate/README.md

 ```
 This will output a fullscreen canvas with a spinning cube (on localhost:1234).

-If for some reasons you decide to build with using the boilerplate, you can use `npm run build`.
+If for some reasons you decide to build with this boilerplate, you can use `npm run build`.